Kraego/STM32-Minigame/README.md

 6. When the arrow stops it points to the next player (the display shows Rotate and full bars)
 7. This player must now rotate the board so it's in front of him (see step 2.)
    * there is a timeout for doing this -> the bars on the display visualize this.
-8. When the board is at the right angle it shows FLASH -> now the player should replicate the sequence with the joystick (see Step 4)
+8. When the board is at the right angle it shows FLASH -> now the player should replicate the sequence with the joystick (see Step 4, timeout for this is 1.5 seconds/flash)
 9. Verification:
-     * If the user enter the sequence correct: the display shows Victory.
+     * If the user enter the sequence correct: the display shows "Victory".
-     * If the user has failed: the display shows Failed
+     * If the user has failed: the display shows "You Failed"
 10. Back to step 1.